This is Part 4 of a 6 part series.

 Your staple food in ultramarathons under 24 hours in duration should be comprised mostly of simple carbohydrates – sports drinks, gels, candy, soda, etc. These are easily digestible and won’t “back you up” to the extent of real food.
 Supplementing with real food to give your tasted buds a break from all the simple sugars is fine.
 Just make sure you test it out in long training runs.

 Various studies suggest that sports drinks containing “multiple transportable carbohydrate solutions” are highly effective forms of energy during endurance racing and training (Roberts et al., 2014).
 Multiple transport solutions meaning that they contain various forms of carbohydrates.
-An effective solution would contain carbohydrates such as glucose (or dextrose), fructose, and perhaps the addition of a more complex sugar such as maltodextrin or cyclic dextrin.
+An effective solution would contain carbohydrates such as glucose (or dextrose), fructose, and ideally the addition of a more complex sugar such as maltodextrin or even better, Cluster Dextrin.

 Utilizing various forms of carbohydrates (sugars) increases absorption and gastric emptying time increases the amount of energy you can utilize from carbohydrates and helps to prevent gastrointestinal distress (Jeukendrup, 2010).